BelledonneCommunications/linphone-android/README.md

 2. Follow the instructions in the linphone-sdk/README file to build the SDK.

-3. Edit in the linphone-sdk-android folder of this project the symbolic link (debug or release) to the generated aar:
+3. Edit in the linphone-sdk-android folder of this project the symbolic link (debug or release) to the generated AAR:
 ```
 ln -s <path to linphone-sdk>/linphone-sdk/build/linphone-sdk/bin/outputs/aar/linphone-sdk-android-<debug or release>.aar linphone-sdk-android/linphone-sdk-android-<debug or release>.aar
 ```